Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/01-Static-Website/README.md

 ## Jigsaw Activity Pt.
 2

 Form expert groups around your table.
-Fill in the rest of your worksheet
+Fill in the rest of your worksheet for *at least four* input elements.

 <!-- > -->